QED1224/Toontown-Resources/Guide.md

 ### Will the attack hit? <a name="cog-atk-acc-3"></a>

-To determine this, a pseudorandom integer `randChoice` was generated such that 0 <= `randChoice` <= 99.
+For every targeted toon, a pseudorandom integer `randChoice` was generated such that 0 <= `randChoice` <= 99.
 If `randChoice` was less than the cog attack's accuracy, the cog attack hit.
 Otherwise it missed.

 A list of attack accuracy values can be seen at [Appendix C](#appendix-c).